CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 #### Root Particle Slope
 This is the slope we use to scale the number of particles based on the volume of a given emitter.
 I'll explain the math but I really recommend **just playing with this value** to see what you can get out of it.

 Okay, now for the actual math - we start by calculating the volume of a given emitter-area.
 We then take the *cubic root* and multiply by this value the *root particle slope*.
-We then add this sloped cubic-root value to the *base particle count* to calculate the total number of particles.
+We then subtract out the *root particle slope*, and then add the final value to the *base particle count* to calculate the total number of particles.

 This works because taking the cubic root of the volume turns the value from a *cubic, exponential* system into a *linear* one, thus allowing us to scale the particle count at a normal rate.
+Subtracting out the *root particle slope* makes it so that, when the volume equals one, no extra particles are added or removed.

-At least I think so.
+At least I think that's how it works.
 This idea was kind of a wake-up-in-a-cold-sweat-after-midnight idea so who knows, maybe it was just given to me by some sort wretched math goblin (though is there truthfully any sort of math goblin that isn't wretched?).

 #### Recommended (RCMND) Values
 We also have a series of variables that are passed one-to-one to an emitter.
 These are prepended with a *rcmnd* (recommended) prefix.
 They are: